 5. Put them on.
 The final step is to put all four booties on at once and slowly make it a routine.
 Your dog is likely to look a lot more like a new-born fawn in their initial, awkward steps, but they will grow used to it.
 Let your dog become more accustomed to their new fashion statement in the comfort of your home or backyard before taking them on a walk or excursion in the snow.
 Once they walk relatively well in them and respond appropriately when you get them out to be put on, they’re ready to enjoy a frolic in the snow.

-With the above tips on protecting a dog's paws and using either balms/waxes or booties, you and your pup will be ready to go into the harsh winter weather without serious repercussions that may cost a lot more if you fail to prevent any injuries, infections, dry skin, hyperkeratosis and more.
+With the above tips on protecting dog paws in winter, and using any of the dog paw protection gear (balms/waxes, booties, etc.) you'll be ready to go into the harsh winter weather without repercussions that may cost more if you fail to prevent injuries, infections, dry skin, or hyperkeratosis.